-(Type C - short stay)
+Schengen visa (Type C - short stay)

 The Schengen visa is a short-stay visa issued by any country in the Schengen area.
 It enables you to enter the 26 Schengen countries for one or several visits, the duration of which cannot exceed 90 days in any 180-day period.
-The maximum duration of a short stay was defined by EU Regulation No 610/2013 of 26 June 2013, which among others, amended the Schengen Borders Code and the Visa Code.

 Cyprus, Croatia, Bulgaria, and Romania recognise Schengen visa as equal to their national visa for the purpose of transit or a planned stay not exceeding 90 days within any 180-day period; however, this only applies to visa valid for two or multiple entries.

 The date of entry is the first day of stay in the territory of a Schengen Member State and the day of leaving is the last day of such stay.
 The duration of stay authorised by a temporary residence is NOT included into the duration of a visa stay.
-The term "any" (in the expression "any 180-day period") implies the application of a "moving" 180-day period, looking backwards at each day of the stay (the day of entry or the day of the inspection), in order to verify whether the condition of 90/180 days is observed.
+The term "any" (in the expression "any 180-day period") implies the application of a "moving" 180-day period, looking backwards at each day of the stay (the day of entry or the day of the inspection), in order to verify whether the condition of 90/180 days is fulfilled.
 The absence from the Schengen area for a period of 90 consecutive days enables a new stay for the period of 90 days.
-In examining the compliance with the rule of 90/180 days under this visa, a stay in the countries that are not members of the Schengen area is disregarded (Bulgaria, Croatia, Cyprus, Ireland, Romania and the United Kingdom).
+In examining the compliance with the rule of 90/180 days under this visa, a stay in the countries that are not members of the Schengen area is disregarded (Bulgaria, Croatia, Cyprus, Ireland and Romania).
 On the contrary, the stays in the Schengen countries outside the EU - Iceland, Liechtenstein, Norway and Switzerland are taken into the account.
 In order to calculate the period of stay in the territory of Schengen countries and to check the compliance with the 90/180 rule, it is possible to use a Visa calculator.

 completed form “Application for Schengen Visa”.
 The application must be signed by the applicant; in case of minors or persons lacking legal capacity, the application must be signed by their legal guardian, who is required to attach a copy of the document identifying him/her as the applicant’s legal guardian,